 Steering committee now forming.

 Ravi Kurani, the producer of Liquid Assets, a leading podcast through the lens of business, technology and policy.
-Mr. Kurani is a success story of innovation in the water ecosystem, beginning in the H2O incubator to build his firm Sutro into highly successful water diagnostics firm acquired by Sani Marc.
+Mr. Kurani is a success story of innovation in the water ecosystem, beginning in the H2O incubator to build his firm Sutro into a highly successful water diagnostics firm acquired by Sani Marc.
 He is also the CEO of Standard Water Company which will consolidate fragmented companies to bring efficiency and resources to the water sector generally.

 Global roundtables planned for Davos.

-The Altru Water Project (AWP) will be organizing roundtable discussion in Davos Switzerland during the World Economic Forum where the Altru Institute has for the last 8 year gathered thought leaders to discuss and share information on complex global challenges.
+The Altru Water Project (AWP) will be organizing roundtable discussion in Davos Switzerland during the World Economic Forum where the Altru Institute has for the last 8 years gathered thought leaders to discuss and share information on complex global challenges.
 Its sessions will focus on the most promising technologies to address water scarcity, toxicity and management.

 Assembling policy leaders.